 He takes advantage of common naivety, he appears simple like those who he addresses, and only says things that his audience believes and wants to be told.

 Politicians cannot say what they think and always do the opposite of what they say.
 They lie, they don't hold any beliefs, don't dream, don't love, don't hate, don't show any emotion.

 Politicians are devoid of ideals and of greatness.

 When on television politicians have to smile when comedians take them off.
-They must face all criticism without losing their ca... _OMISSIS_
+They must f... _OMISSIS_

 Politicians lack human qualities and character, they take advantage of the young, they trick and deceive their assistants and pull the rug from under the feet of those that apply their intellect.
 They are dominated but at the same time like to dominate, they don't have straight backs and keep away from those that do.
 They spend half the time behaving obsequiously towards those they wish to gain favour from and the other half keeping away from those that wish to gain favour from them.

 A politician can't trust anyone but at the same time is aware that betrayal is part of the game and that at any given moment he could stab godfathers, allies and colleagues in the back.

 The two main worries of a pol... _OMISSIS_